GreenFoxy/Smart-contract-V/Ethraffle_v4b.md

             address addr;
             uint raffleId;
         }
-        //The data of this mapping can be accessed from the chain.
-We treat it as known here. mapping (uint => Contestant) contestants;
+        //The data of this mapping can be accessed from the chain. mapping (uint => Contestant) contestants;

         uint constant totalTickets = 50;